pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1431 Adapter Pattern

+Today I have been studying the Adapter pattern; the Adapter pattern permits that one object interact with another object that requires another interface, for example, if your C needs to interact with object A but object A requires a unique interface, you can create an adapter that works as the men in the middle between both objects and permit the interactions.

 #### Day 1430 Phoenix Project Book

 Today I have finished reading the Phoenix Project book, the history related in the book was funny really